-Consider the difficulty you are presenting the reader with.
+Consider the difficulty you are occasioning for the reader.
 Will your reader find what you are saying hard to believe, hard to understand, or hard to agree with?
 (Alternatively, is your reader bored?)
-This is an important decision — a fateful one, we might say — because it will determine your rhetorical posture — will you be supporting, elaborating or defending what you decided (yesterday) to say.
+This is an important decision — a fateful one, we might say — because it will determine your rhetorical posture — will you be supporting, elaborating, or defending what you decided (yesterday) to say.

 Let’s consider your reader’s situation.
 In most cases, you are going to be composing a paragraph of no more than 200 words.
 This means you have about one minute of your reader’s attention to work with, and this minute is part of a series of minutes that you are also in complete control of.
 (Except for your first and last paragraphs, you have just occupied the preceding minute of their experience and you propose to occupy the one that comes after as well.)
 You have to respect this constraint on your reader’s time.
 Except under very particular circumstances, and only to accomplish a very deliberate literary effect, do not expect your reader to read your paragraph two or three times.
 Imagine you only have their attention for one minute and that they’ve already spent as many minutes in your company as you’ve given them paragraphs to read.